 Taking action - what to do

-Oral health teams can provide smoking cessation assistance within the time constraints of a busy practice by referring patients to Quitline.
+Oral health professionals can provide best practice smoking cessation assistance within the time constraints of a busy practice and guide clients towards evidence-based solutions.

-You can provide information to your patients about smoking, quitting and oral health.
+- Provide information to your clients about smoking, quitting and oral health.